euratom-software/calcam/docs/source/api_examples.rst

 Examples
 ========

 This page has some examples of using the Calcam API.
-It is not meant to demonstrate all API features exhaustively but gives examples of simple use cases and workflows; for more complete details of what functions are available please refer to the other API documentation pages.
+It is not meant to demonstrate all API features exhaustively, but gives some examples of simple use cases and workflows; for more complete details of the API features please refer to the other API documentation pages.

 Mapping a magnetic field line on to an image
 ---------------------------------------------
-We start from an image of a MAST plasma on to which we want to overlay a magnetic field line:

-which we will assume is saved as ``image.png`` in the current directory.
+We start with an image of a MAST plasma on to which we want to overlay a magnetic field line, which we will assume is saved as ``image.png`` in the current directory.
 We also have a Calcam calibration for that image stored in the file ``mycalib.ccc``, which for convenience we assume is also saved in the current directory.
-Finally, we have a ``.csv`` file containing a set of 3D coordinates along the magnetic field line we want to show on the image (generated using a field line tracing tool), as a 3 columns containg X,Y,Z coordinates along the field line and one 3D point per line.
+Finally, we have a ``.csv`` file containing a set of 3D coordinates of points along a magnetic field line (generated using a field line tracing tool), with each row of the file containg X,Y,Z coordinates of a single point.

 We can plot the field line on top of the image with the following code: